St. Clair's defeat: United States response

 The final committee report sided largely with St. Clair by finding that Knox, Hodgdon, and other War Department officials had done a poor job of raising, equipping, and supplying St. Clair's expedition.
-However, Congress voted against a motion to consider the committee's findings and issued no final report.
-St. Clair expressed disappointment that his reputation was not officially cleared.
+However, Congress then voted against a motion to consider the committee's findings, and disbanded it without issuing a final report.
+St. Clair later expressed disappointment that his reputation was not officially cleared.

 Within weeks of learning of the disaster, Washington wrote, "We are involved in actual war!"
-Following up on his 1783 "Sentiments on a Peace Establishment,", he urged Congress to raise an army capable of conducting a successful offense against the American Indian confederacy, which it did in March 1792 by establishing additional army regiments (the Legion of the United States), adding three-year enlistments, and increasing military pay.
+Following up on his 1783 "Sentiments on a Peace Establishment", he requested that Congress raise an army capable of conducting a successful offense against the Northwestern Confederacy, which it did in March 1792 by establishing additional army regiments (the Legion of the United States), raising the period of enlistment for new soldiers to three years, and increasing military pay.
 That May, it also passed two Militia Acts.
-The first empowered the president to call out the militias of the several states.
-The second required free, able-bodied white male citizens of the various states between the ages of 18 and 45 to enroll in the militia of the state in which they resided.
-Washington would use the authority to call out the militia in 1794 to suppress the Whiskey Rebellion in western Pennsylvania.
+The first empowered the president to seize control of state militias without the consent of their legislators if he deemed it necessary.
+The second required all free, able-bodied white male citizens of the various states between the ages of 18 and 45 to enroll in militia companies, with the failure to enlist now made a federal offense.
+Washington would use his new authority to formally suppress the 1794 Whiskey Rebellion in western Pennsylvania.

-General Richard Butler had many friends among the Seneca people, who mourned his death.
-A Seneca delegation led by Cornplanter visited General Wayne in 1793, and Seneca Chief Big Tree joined Wayne's Legion.
-In early 1794, when it appeared there would be an end to hostilities, Big Tree committed suicide.
+General Richard Butler, a well-established trader, had many friends among the Seneca who mourned his death.
+A Seneca delegation led by Cornplanter visited General Anthony Wayne in 1793 to declare their regret for Butler's death, and a Seneca chief, Big Tree, later joined Wayne's Legion.
+In early 1794, he committed suicide as hostilities began to wind down.

-In December 1793, the Legion of the United States built Fort Recovery at the site of the battlefield and spent the following months reinforcing the structure and searching for the abandoned artillery from St. Clair's defeat.
-On 30 June to 1 July 1794, the Legion successfully defended the fort from a Native American attack.
-The next month, the Legion won a decisive victory in the Battle of Fallen Timbers.
+In December 1793, the Legion of the United States built Fort Recovery at the battlefield site and spent the following months preparing to fight the Native confederacy.
+From 30 June to 1 July 1794, the Legion successfully defended the fort from a Native American attack.
+The following month, the Legion under General Wayne won a decisive victory in the Battle of Fallen Timbers.
 The following year, the United States and the Northwestern Confederacy negotiated the Treaty of Greenville, which used Fort Recovery as a reference point for the boundary between American and Native settlements.
 The treaty is considered to be the conclusion to the Northwest Indian War.